Football: Common elements

 In all codes, common skills include passing, tackling, evasion of tackles, catching and kicking.
 In most codes, there are rules restricting the movement of players offside, and players scoring a goal must put the ball either under or over a crossbar between the goalposts.

 Etymology

 There are conflicting explanations of the origin of the word "football".
 It is widely assumed that the word "football" (or the phrase "foot ball") refers to the action of the foot kicking a ball.
 There is an alternative explanation, which is that football originally referred to a variety of games in medieval Europe that were played on foot.
-There is no conclusive evidence for either explanation.
+There is little conclusive evidence for either explanation.